Curriculum Guide

 Religion 2: Heaven and Hell, Girls

 This course introduces students to the unique and inspiring teachings of the New Church on life after death in the book Heaven and Hell by Emanuel Swedenborg.
 Topics include: who goes to heaven and how they get there; who goes to hell and how they get there; how the Lord rules heaven and hell and how he rules earth by means of them; the experience of living in heaven; things you see and do in heaven; marriage in heaven; the true nature of hell; what ‘Judgment Day’ really is; how we are resurrected at death and the process we go through to enter our eternal home; and our connection with spirits and the spiritual realm.
-The course will also include a unit on Near Death Experiences (NDE’s) and how these experiences relate to new Church teachings.
 The course has a special focus not only on what happens after death but how these teachings relate to our lives right now.

 Religion 2: Heaven and Hell, Boys

 This course introduces students to the unique and inspiring teachings of the New Church on life after death in the book Heaven and Hell by Emanuel Swedenborg.
 Topics include: who goes to heaven and how they get there; who goes to hell and how they get there; how the Lord rules heaven and hell and how he rules earth by means of them; the experience of living in heaven; things you see and do in heaven; marriage in heaven; the true nature of hell; what ‘Judgment Day’ really is; how we are resurrected at death and the process we go through to enter our eternal home; and our connection with spirits and the spiritual realm.
-The course will also include a unit on Near Death Experiences (NDE’s) and how these experiences relate to new Church teachings.
 The course has a special focus not only on what happens after death but how these teachings relate to our lives right now.

 Religion 3: True Christianity, Girls